Darbar (film): Plot

 While in London, Hari learns of Ajay's murder.
 Vowing revenge, he secretly enters India via the Bangladesh–India border.
 Fearing for his life, Vinod contacts Aditya's daughter, Valli, and warns her that Aditya is in danger.
 Hari later stabs Vinod for his inability to protect Ajay, targets Aditya and Valli, and arranges a gruesome car accident.
 Aditya survives the attack, but Valli is diagnosed with a subdural hematoma, and her doctor tells her she has only two hours to live.
 Valli records a video for Aditya and dies.
 In his grief over her death, Aditya turns violent.
 Believing Vinod to be responsible for the car accident, Aditya barges into his residence but learns of his murder.
 Enraged and confused, Aditya sets out to discover the truth behind Valli's death and kills numerous gangsters in the process.

 Present: Hari's goons ambush Aditya and his subordinates.
 Although they survive the attack, they suspend Aditya for his rash behaviour.
 About to give up, he discovers Valli's video, in which she reveals Vinod's earlier warning and encourages Aditya to persevere with his investigation.
 Emboldened by the footage, Aditya gets reinstated by the police by proving his physical and mental stability.
 He then traces Ajay's true biological origins to Hari.

 Attempting to evade Aditya, Hari organises the murders of numerous police officers.
 Undeterred, Aditya traces Hari's location to an old office building of Mumbai Media that media tycoon Pramod Gupta owns, who is one of Hari's associates.
 With the help of the police, Aditya launches a raid on the complex.
-He kills Hari's goons and captures Gupta but fails to capture Hari.
-Hari retreats to the site of his earlier massacre and lures Aditya by holding the families of the murdered police officers hostage at gunpoint.
+He kills Hari's goons and captures Gupta but fails to capture Hari, who retreats to the site of his earlier massacre and lures Aditya by holding the families of the murdered police officers hostage at gunpoint.
 Aditya fights with Hari and wins.
-Hari attempts to shoot Aditya, but he throws a knife at Hari's neck then stabs Hari repeatedly to death.
+Hari attempts to shoot Aditya, but he throws a knife at Hari's neck then stabs him repeatedly to death.
 As Aditya walks out of the police station, a young boy dressed in a police uniform looks at him and salutes with a smile.
 Aditya returns the smile and salute.